crowdsecurity/crowdsec/docs/write_configurations/parsers.md

 # Writing {{crowdsec.Name}} parser

-!!! info
-    Please ensure that you have working env or setup test environment before writing your parser.

 !!! warning "Parser dependency"
     The crowdsecurity/syslog-logs parsers is needed by the core parsing engine.
 Deletion or modification of this could result of {{crowdsec.name}}